thk2b/ftp/README.md

 ||RETRIEVE, GET|filename|request file from remote server, create or overrive local file|
 ||STORE, PUT|filename|send file to remote server, create or override file on the server|

+## architecture

+This implementation of FTP is divided into 3 parts, each corresponding to a process on a host.

+1) the client

+Connects to a server and issues commands.

+2) the server listener

+Binds to a socket and accepts connections from clients.
+For each connection, a controller process is created.

+3) the server controller

+Controls the connection with one specific client.

 ## state machines

-The client and server action flow is implemented via state machines.
+Each of the above parts is represented as a finite state machine.
+All 3 share the same set of states, but the transitions differ.

 ### states

-The Client, server main process and server child process can be in some of the following states.
+Each of the lient, server listener and server controller processes can be in some of the following states.

 |value|name|decription|
 |-|-|-|